 There is some evidence that early intervention affects marriage rates.
 At age 27, Perry females have a significantly higher marriage rate than untreated females.
-The 32 percentage point increase represents a 382 percent rise over the control group's base rate (p = 0.01, q = 0.07).
+The 32 percentage point increase represents a 382% rise over the control group's base rate (p = .01; q = .07).

 Female treatment effects are generally higher than corresponding male effects, although the effect heterogeneity is less pronounced than during the teen years.
-The difference in female-male summary effects is substantial in Perry and the Early Training Project.
+The difference in female-male summary effects is substantial in the Perry and Early Training projects.
 Large female-male treatment effect differences emerge for drug use and marriage among Perry participants and post-high school education among Early Training participants.
-For drug use and post-high school education, the differential is partially due to negative male treatment effects.
-Nevertheless, it still constitutes evidence of greater benefits for females - the female effects are centered around a higher mean, so even in the event of adverse shocks they do not become negative and significant.
+For drug use and post-high school education, the differential is due in part to negative male treatment effects; nevertheless, it still constitutes evidence of greater benefits for females-the female effects are centered around a higher mean, so even in the event of adverse shocks, they do not become negative and significant.